Pichaikkaran: Plot

 Arul Selvakumar is a rich businessman based out of Palladam, Tirupur district.
-His mother, Bhuvaneshwari, is the person behind the growth of their textile business following her husband's early death.
-Avinashi is her brother-in-law who is money minded and has plans to grab Arul's properties.
+Arul's mother, Bhuvaneshwari is the person behind the growth of their textile business following her husband's early death.
+Avinashi is Bhuvaneshwari's brother-in-law who is money minded and has plans to grab Arul's properties.
 Arul returns from abroad after graduation and takes charge of all the businesses that were run by his mother.
 In the meantime, Bhuvaneshwari meets with an accident in the factory and falls into a coma.
 All the efforts taken by Arul for her treatment are in vain.
-By chance, he meets a sage at the hospital where his mother is being treated who tells him there is a way to save his mother; The sage advises him to live a 48-day life of a beggar with two conditions; the first being that he shouldn't reveal his real identity and the second being that he shouldn't inform anyone else of this.
+By chance, Arul meets a sage at the hospital where his mother is being treated who tells him there is a way to save his mother; The sage advises him to live a 48-day life of a beggar with two conditions; the first being that he shouldn't reveal his real identity and the second being that he shouldn't inform anyone else of this.
 If he completes it, his mother will have a chance to survive.